Web App Security Testing: A Practical Guide for 2026

 Permissions-Policy

-Formerly Feature-Policy.
-Controls which browser features your page can use: camera, microphone, geolocation, payment, USB, and dozens more.
+Controls which browser features your page can use: camera, microphone, geolocation, payment, USB, and more.
 If you do not use them, disable them.
+Malicious scripts cannot access hardware they are explicitly blocked from.

 Cross-Origin-Opener-Policy (COOP)